SharushanAsokan/PRODIGY_CS_01/README.md

 # PRODIGY_CS_01
-A Caesar Cipher Program Created in Python, where user is asked to whether it wants to encrypt or decrypt
+A Caesar Cipher Program Created in Python, where user is asked to whether it wants to encrypt or decrypt.
+Output is CLI based